manOnWebs/libdoge-mv3/README.md

 or, go to [releases](https://github.com/manOnWebs/libdoge-mv3/releases) to get the latest version

-2. open any chromium based web browser
+2. open any *Chromium* based web browser

 3. go to chrome://extensions, edge://extensions or browser://extensions (depending on your *Chromium* based browser)

-4. enable developer mode if you can
+4. enable developer mode*

 5. click "load unpacked"